 The summer school provides a multidimensional survey of the present development of Europe and the European Union.
 Participants will study both the decision making processes within the EU institutions as well as various aspects of European political culture.
 The program aims at contributing to an increased understanding of the EU and its possible future.

 The intercultural dimension provided by the summer program’s internationally diverse student population has become one of the most rewarding features of students’ learning experience.

-Today, more than 30 different nationalities are represented in the student body, up to 100rnstudents accepted into the program, creating the conditions most conducive to intercultural and social interaction.
+Today, around 30 different nationalities are represented in the student body, more than 100 students accepted into the program, creating the conditions most conducive to intercultural and social interaction.
 The Sommerhochschule’s formula of holistic learning – intellectual pursuit and physical exercise in a setting of intercultural and social exchange – helps reinforce mutual respect and tolerance among participants.

-Students can earn 12-20 ECTS credits during the International Summer Program.
+Students can earn 10-18 ECTS credits during the univie: summer school.
 Depending on the courses they attend.
 Students who attend and complete four courses will receive the SHS Diploma in European Studies.

 EUR 1335: An additional fee for room and board on campus will be collected by the Sommerhochschule for the host institution (Bundesinstitut für Erwachsenenbildung).
 This fee includes accommodation and full board (breakfast, lunch, dinner) for the four week program.

-A limited number of partial scholarships for the International Summer Program ranging from € 300 to € 2,400 is offered every year.
+A limited number of partial scholarships for the univie: summer school ranging from € 400 to € 2,800 is offered every year.
 The scholarships are awarded on the basis of academic excellence and financial need.